What is Chapter 13?

 What is a Business Debtor?

 This is the first Court appearance that you are required to attend.
 You, your attorney, and your creditors will be notified of this date once your petition is filed.
-At this hearing, you will meet with the Trustee or one of the Trustee’s counsel/staff attorneys, with your attorney present and any creditors that choose to appear.
+At this hearing, you will meet with the Trustee or one of the Trustee’s staff attorneys, with your attorney present and any creditors that choose to appear.
 You will be asked questions, under oath, about your assets, your liabilities and the feasibility of your plan.
-If a petition was filed by a husband and wife, both must be present.
+If a petition was filed by two individuals jointly, both must be present.
 This meeting will be recorded.
 Copies of the transcript may be requested from the Trustee’s office for a fee.

-If you are physically unable to attend the First Meeting of Creditors, you and/or your attorney, will need to file a motion with the US Bankruptcy Court to obtain an Order allowing a telephonic meeting.
+If you are physically unable to attend the First Meeting of Creditors, you and/or your attorney, must file a motion with the US Bankruptcy Court and obtain an Order allowing a telephonic meeting.
 You should speak with your attorney for further information.

-If the Debtor(s) (or any member of the household, including, but not limited to, Debtor’s spouse or significant other) is/was engaged in a business within the last (2) years pre-petition, Debtor should also provide the same documents pertaining to the business entity.
+*If the Debtor(s) (or any member of the household, including, but not limited to, Debtor’s spouse or significant other) is/was engaged in a business within the last two (2) years prior to the voluntary petition, Debtor should ALSO provide the same documents pertaining to the business entity.
 (This includes rental properties, landlords, 1099 employees, or any business which closed within the last two (2) years.)
+NOTE: DOCUMENTS THAT ARE SUBMITTED LATE MAY DELAY THE 341(a) MEETING OF CREDITORS AND ALSO THE CONFIRMATION OF DEBTOR(S)’ PLAN.

 What is the Confirmation hearing?